Privacy and AI Policies

 Depending on where you are located, you may have certain rights regarding your personal information, including the right to:

-• Request access to information the Firm holds about you
+• Request access to information the Practice holds about you

 • Request correction of inaccurate information